ahadjeres/zero-kelvin/README.md

 # Setting Up Podman Compose on Debian Instance

 This tutorial will guide you through the process of setting up Podman Compose on a Debian instance, including steps to ensure the virtual environment is activated every time you SSH into your server.
-Additionally, it will cover generating an SSH key to pull code from GitHub, creating a directory in `/etc/` to store the app codebase, and installing NVM for Node.js.
+Additionally, it will cover generating an SSH key to pull code from GitHub, creating a directory in `/etc/` to store the app codebase, installing NVM for Node.js, and resolving common issues related to Podman.

 ## Step 1: Update and Install Necessary Packages